- Business & Community

 In any night where there are particularly high volumes of arrivals, NATS will temporarily suspend the trial and return to vectoring procedures.
 The trial would resume once traffic levels reduced to a manageable level.
 See “Under what circumstances will the trial be suspended?” for further information.

 Who approves the trial?

 The trial will be approved by the CAA.
 It is being prepared according to the CAA requirements for trials described in CAP1616.

 How will stakeholders be engaged?

-Gatwick has undertaken comprehensive engagement with both industry and local communities through representatives on the NMB, Gatwick Airport Consultative Committee, Flight Operations & Performance Safety Committee and Noise and Track Monitoring Advisory Group throughout all stages of the development of the trial, and this will continue up to, during and after the trial.
+Gatwick has undertaken comprehensive engagement with both industry and local communities through representatives on the Noise Management Board, Gatwick Airport Consultative Committee, Flight Operations & Performance Safety Committee and the Noise and Track Monitoring Advisory Group throughout all stages of the development of the trial, and this will continue up to, during and after the trial.

 How can I complain during the trial?

 Throughout the trial period, members of the public will have access to existing platforms for submitting complaints and enquiries to Gatwick Airport.
 Complaints can be made online, by a mobile app, by phone or by post.